A Singapore Government Agency Website

-Lower LFPR – With lower birth-rates and slower population growth, that would mean fewer young workers will enter the labour force.
-Eventually, the number of prime-working age adults will not be sufficient to offset the number of older persons exiting the labour force.
-This leads to a shrinking labour supply.
+The lower birth-rates and slower population growth mean that increasingly fewer young workers are entering the labour force as compared to the past.
+Eventually, the limited numbers of prime-working age adults will not be sufficient to offset the number of older persons exiting the labour force, resulting in a shrinking labour supply.

 With persons aged 55 and older taking up an increasing share in our labour force, companies and individuals need to adapt to the changing employment landscape.

-We’re realising that older workers are a crucial solution to manpower needs.
-But to further progress from there, we need to move towards a more inclusive workforce ─ one that recognises the importance of growing alongside our ageing population.
+Older works are a crucial solution to the increasing strain that we will face in our labour supply.
+With that in mind, it is thus important to move towards a more inclusive workforce that recognises the importance of learning from and growing alongside our ageing population.